ogerardin/Pebble-LuxParking/README.md

 * on color watches, the text will be green if the parking has available spaces, red if it's full

 ## Yet to do
+* Speed improvements.
+Refresh is much slower on the actual device than on the emulator.
 * Add a screen to display full detail for a selected parking
 * Avoid redrawing all items each time an item is added
-* Display "loading" message before updating parking list (instead of the previous results currently)
+* Auto-refresh parking data
-* Sort parkings? (by what?)
+* Sort parkings (by what?)
 * Add some configuration options
+* Store last selected area
+* i18n
-* Alternative solution for XML to JSON ?
+* Alternative solution for XML to JSON